swatipbk1/SBA-316-DOM-Project/myTunes music website/readme.md

    Modify at least one attribute of an element in response to user interaction.
    Register at least two different event listeners and create the associated event handler functions.
    Use at least two Browser Object Model (BOM) properties or methods.
-6. While you Explore MyTunes library please check (Feedback Form") on this web page to see the ve implmentation of below information.
+6. While you Explore MyTunes library please check ("Feedback Form") on this web page to see the ve implmentation of below information.
    (Include at least one form and/or input with HTML attribute validation.)

 ===================================================================================